BirajMainali/base-dotnet/README.md

 ## Intro:
-This is a base class library project, which contains important material for Modular Ef Core.
+This is a base-class library project, which contains important material for the Modular .Net Core projects.